tjquinno/openapi-snakeyaml/README.md

 The MP OpenAPI `Paths` and `APIResponses` interfaces extend `Map` which seem to cause SnakeYAML to incorrectly instantiate the values in the maps.

-Note that the `Parser` class declares a custom constructor but as written the code does not currently use it.

 To run the test:

 ```mvn test```